|

 nine years, Dad had disappeared from my life.
 Although his

-office was only a mile from my school, Dad preferred not to make
+office was only one mile from my school, Dad preferred not to make

 time for the forgotten child.
 Dad's idea of fatherhood was "Don't